usalko/fluent/doc/md/generating-ent-schemas.md

 ## Introduction

-To facilitate the creation of tooling that generates `ent.Schema`s programmatically, `ent` supports the manipulation of the `schema/` directory using the `github.com/usalko/fluent/schemast` package.
+To facilitate the creation of tooling that generates `ent.Schema`s programmatically, `fluent` supports the manipulation of the `schema/` directory using the `github.com/usalko/fluent/schemast` package.

 ## API